kennymc-c/ucr2-integration-requests/README.md

 ### Supported features

 - Send http(s) get, post, patch & put requests to a specified url
+  - Set a custom timeout and deactivate ssl certificate verification
 - Send Wake on LAN magic packets to a specified mac address